geopmopt(1) – Bayesian optimization for GEOPM control parameters

 Error Handling

-Application Timeouts: Applications exceeding --application-timeout are terminated and receive a penalty score.
+• Application Timeouts: Applications exceeding --application-timeout are terminated and the trial is penalized.

-Configuration Errors: Invalid control parameters are detected early using the GEOPM PIO interface.
+• Configuration Errors: Invalid control parameters, detected early using the GEOPM PIO interface.

 Best Practices